PrajwalKalpande/PyCK_project/README.md

 4. Tada you can now have some fun!

 ### Instructions :
+> *To write on screen you can attach a small circular piece of paper darkened with red pen on one side to a small stick
+>
 > *To select an option in Start/Recommendations window **double click** on movie/song name and then press **'a'** on keyboard*
 >
 > *To hear the movie/song name in Recommendations window press **'s'** on keyboard*